Modenas: Ceria

 Modenas Ceria scooter was launched together with the Elit model.
 Also based on a PGO (the BuBu 100), this more retro-styled scooter uses a smaller 101 cc engine, making Ceria the scooter with the smallest displacement ever produced by Modenas.

 Dinamik

 After years producing only 4-stroke powered motorcycles, Modenas launched its first 2-stroke motorcycle, based from the Kawasaki Leo Star and rebadged and named as the Dinamik.
 Dinamik together with Elit and Ceria scooters.
 It is also claimed by Modenas that this model exceeded Euro 2 emission standards without the addition of a catalytic converter.

-This model was built by Modenas as a preparation to take part in Malaysian Cub Prix tournament which are currently dominated by Yamaha machines.
+This model was built by Modenas as a preparation to take part in Malaysian Cub Prix tournament which are currently dominated by Yamaha and Honda machines.
 During the tournament, Modenas increases the displacement up to 125, the original Kawasaki Leo Star which the Dinamik is based upon is originally only having a displacement of 118cc (hence named Leo Star 120) to provide more power and torque.